fablabbcn/smartcitizen-docs/docs/Guides/calibration/Water sensors.md

 ...
 ```

 * Issue the calibration command, after this the readings will change.
+In this case, there is no need to add any value after `cal`.
+The sensor will take the current reading as the _dry point_.

 ```
 control dissolved com cal